Scituate

 Win your own Irish pub for a day

 Bring the magic of Ireland to your driveway.
-The Wee Irish pub is designed to look and feel like a traditional Irish pub and also designed to be mobile.
-The cozy 120 square foot pub seats 10-12 (but can hold many more), and has two beer taps.
+The Wee Irish pub is designed to look and feel like a traditional Irish pub and is also designed to be mobile.
+The cozy 120-square-foot pub seats 10-12 (but can hold many more) and has two beer taps.
 We will provide the pub; you bring the friends and beverages.
-The pub is yours for up to 24 hours and can be booked for delivery any day through 2023 based on availability.
-Tinypubs.com
+The pub is yours for up to 24 hours and can be booked for delivery any day through 2023, based on availability.
+Please visit Tinypubs.com for more information.

 Bumper Sticker